nabijaczleweli/cargo-update/man/cargo-install-update-config.md

   * build profile,
   * whether to install prereleases,
   * Cargo.lock enforcement,
-  * version range locks.
+  * version range locks,
-  * environment variable value or removal,
+  * environment variable value or removal.

 If there is no configuration for a package, the `$CARGO_DIR/.crates2.json` file is parsed instead,